 Guaranteed Universal Life (GUL), is a permanent policy with no cash value.
-Think about it as “term for life” – it’s lowest amount you can pay for coverage that doesn’t expire.
+Think about it as “term for life” – it’s the lowest amount you can pay for coverage that doesn’t expire.
 It WILL pay out, as long as you pay your premiums.

 Best Guaranteed Universal Life Insurance #1:

 American National (ANICO) has hands down the best guaranteed universal life insurance product on the market.
-It’s usually the best priced, but that’s just the start.
+It’s usually the best price, but that’s just the start.
 In the 15th year you can get 50% of your premiums refunded back.
 In year 20 and 25, you can get a full refund of premiums if you don’t want the coverage anymore.
 On top of that, you get living benefits included in your policy.

 Best Guaranteed Universal Life Insurance #2: